Vyral/kristy-moore-recruiting/_posts/2018-06-13-how-and-why-you-should-explain-the-market-to-your-clients.md

 What’s the key to explaining our market to buyers and sellers?

 When you host buyer or seller presentations, **the first thing you should do after building a rapport is to start delving into market data.** This will make sure the client you’re working with is properly educated.
-If a client understands current trends, they will be more receptive to your guidance.
+If a client understands current trends, they will be more receptive to your guidance.&nbsp;

-For instance, imagine you’re in a hot seller’s market where properties are selling far above asking price.
-If your client doesn’t understand this and you advise them to make an offer above list price, they might assume that you’re just trying to achieve a quick transaction.
+For instance, imagine you’re in a hot seller’s market with a buyer where properties are selling far above asking price.
+If your client doesn’t understand this and you advise them to make an offer above list price, they might assume that you’re just trying to achieve a quick transaction.&nbsp;

 When working with buyers, one of the of the first pieces of data you should show them is what the list-to-sold price ratio looks like for the areas they’re interested in.
-This way, **they’ll have a clear idea of what constitutes a good deal and how they should proceed with making an offer. **
+This way, **they’ll have a clear idea of what constitutes a good deal and how they should proceed with making an offer.&nbsp;**

 {% include pullquote.html %}

 Sellers, too, need to understand market trends.
 Absorption rates are particularly relevant in their case.
 This way when your client goes to list their home, they’ll have a clear understanding of how the pricing strategy you choose reflects the market.
-Being able to guide the seller through your marketing strategy with current trends in mind will make for a more successful transaction, overall.
+Being able to guide the seller through your marketing strategy with current trends in mind will make for a more successful transaction, overall.&nbsp;

-Especially when the market is shifting in favor of buyers, **you must be able to explain to your sellers why a competitive listing strategy is necessary.** Your clients are more likely to trust your guidance when they understand the reasoning behind it.
+Especially when the market is shifting in favor of buyers, **you must be able to explain to your sellers why a competitive listing strategy is necessary.** Your clients are more likely to trust your guidance when they understand the reasoning behind it.&nbsp;

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.<br>
+I look forward to hearing from you soon.